msschwartz21/deltascope/docs/source/start-here.rst

 .. note:: If you are unfamiliar with the command line, check out `this tutorial`_.
 Additional resources regarding the command line are available `here <resources>`_.

-.. warning:: Packages required for cranium depend on Visual C++ Build Tools, which can be downloaded `here <Build Tools>`_.
+.. warning:: Packages required for cranium depend on Visual C++ Build Tools, which can be downloaded at `build tools`_.

 .. _python set up: